-We have audited the accompanying statements of financial position of California Municipal Finance Authority as of June 30, 2008 and 2007, and the related statement of activities and statement of cash flows for the years then ended.
-These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying statements of financial position of California Municipal Finance Authority (a California organization created under the provision of the Joint Exercise of Powers Act of the Government Code of State of California) as of June 30, 2009 and 2008, and the related statement of activities and statement of cash flows for the years then ended.
+These financial statements are the responsibility of the Company's management. responsibility is to express an opinion on these financial statements based on our audits.